puetzp/prometheus-http-query/README.md

 # prometheus-http-query

 A rust library that provides an interface to query a Prometheus server and offers the tools to gradually build queries before actually sending them by leveraging Rust's type system.
+Several kinds of metadata queries are also supported (e.g. retrieving time series, rules, alerts etc.).
 Check [docs.rs](https://docs.rs/prometheus-http-query) for detailed information.

 ## Example